 Research shows that lion’s mane extract can influence some of these factors and reduce the risk of heart disease.

-Studies in rats and mice have found that lion’s mane mushroom extract improves fat metabolism and lowers triglyceride levels (
+Studies of rats and mice have found that lion’s mane mushroom extract improves fat metabolism and lowers triglyceride levels (

-One study in rats fed a high-fat diet and given daily doses of lion’s mane extract observed 27% lower triglyceride levels and 42% less weight gain after 28 days (
+One 2010 study of rats fed a high fat diet and given daily doses of lion’s mane extract showed 27% lower triglyceride levels and 42% less weight gain after 28 days (

 Since obesity and high triglycerides are both considered risk factors for heart disease, this is one way that lion’s mane mushrooms contribute to heart health.